fieldtrip/website/tutorial/preproc/denoising_opm.md

 [rej, art] = ft_icabrowser(cfg, comp_er);
 ```

-{% include image src="/assets/img/tutorial/denoising_opm/emptyroom_pca1.png" width="500" %}

-The **[ft_componentanalysis](/reference/ft_componentanalysis)** function performs PCA on the empty-room data.
+The **[ft_componentanalysis](/reference/ft_componentanalysis)** function performs PCA on the emptyroom data.
 The **[ft_icabrowser](/reference/contrib/misc/ft_icabrowser)** function provides an interactive interface to visualize the components and identify noise-related topographies.
 This function is not in the 'core' FieldTrip folder, but has been contributed by external contributors.

+{% include image src="/assets/img/tutorial/denoising_opm/emptyroom_pca1.png" width="500" %}

 #### Exercise